 When uncertainty is high and urgency is low, leaders can create conditions for deeper adaptive work: broad engagement, experimentation, and extended reflection.
 When uncertainty and urgency are both high, the same intent to engage and experiment must be tempered by stabilization, triage, and a focus on reversible moves.

-Likewise, when uncertainty is low and urgency rises, technical work shifts from planned delivery to rapid expert response.
+Likewise, when uncertainty is low and urgency rises, technical work shifts from planned delivery to rapid emergency response.
 When uncertainty and urgency are both low, slower, more deliberate planning and execution are possible.

 Recognizing these differences helps leaders avoid treating all high-stakes situations the same way.
 Urgency determines how much time is available for learning and how carefully early moves must be chosen.